-Description of the individuals, businesses, or There is no impact on other entities. other entities likely to be affected by the regulatory change.
+Description of the individuals, businesses, or other entities likely to be affected by the regulatory change.
 If no other entities will be affected, include a specific statement to that effect.

-Agency's best estimate of the number of such entities that will be affected.
+Professional midwives licensed by the Board of Medicine Agency's best estimate of the number of such entities that will be affected.
 Include an estimate of the number of small businesses affected.
-Small business means a business entity, including its There is no impact on other entities. affiliates, that: a) is independently owned and operated and; b) employs fewer than 500 full-time employees or has gross annual sales of less than \$6 million.
+Small business means a business entity, including its affiliates, that: a) is independently owned and operated and; b) employs fewer than 500 full-time employees or has gross annual sales of less than \$6 million.
+As of June 30, 2023, the Board of Medicine reported 113 licensed professional midwives in the Commonwealth.
 All projected costs for affected individuals, businesses, or other entities resulting from the regulatory change.
-Be specific and include all costs including, but not limited to: a) projected reporting, recordkeeping, and other administrative costs required for compliance by small businesses; b) specify any costs related to the development of real estate for commercial or residential purposes There is no impact on other entities. that are a consequence of the regulatory change; c) fees; d) purchases of equipment or services; and e) time required to comply with the requirements.
-Benefits the regulatory change is designed to Provide clarity on regulatory requirements that produce. have been confusing for practitioners.
+Be specific and include all costs including, but not limited to: a) projected reporting, recordkeeping, and other administrative costs required for compliance by small businesses; b) specify any costs related to the development of real estate for commercial or residential purposes that are a consequence of the regulatory change; c) fees; d) purchases of equipment or services; and e) time required to comply with the requirements.
+None Benefits the regulatory change is designed to produce.
+None